[Analysis] It's time for a more geopolitical EU-Turkey cooperation

 Already a member?

-In a non-exhaustive list, Turkey could play an important role in Syria, in the Western Balkans, the Black Sea and, of course.
+In a non-exhaustive list, Turkey could play an important role in Syria, in the Western Balkans, the Black Sea, and Afghanistan.

 More strategic cooperation doesn't mean the EU should stop pushing Turkey on human rights and freedom of the media.
 At the same time, Europeans need to acknowledge that Turkey is more than just its president.